dottxt-ai/outlines/docs/cookbook/index.md

 # Examples

+This part of the documentation provides a few cookbooks that you can browse to get acquainted with the library and get some inspiration about what you could do with structured generation.
+Remember that you can easily change the model that is being used!

 - [Classification](classification.md): Classify customer requests.
 - [Named Entity Extraction](extraction.md): Extract information from pizza orders.
 - [Dating Profile](dating_profiles.md): Build dating profiles from descriptions using prompt templating and JSON-structured generation.